sucramflores/kmcmh/README.md

 3. Convert the JSON into a stdclass object. (done!)

-4. Save that converted object into a separate file (done!) output.txt
+4. Save that converted object into a separate file \n (done!) output.txt

 5. Print the runtime of the script after completion (done!)